 This press is ideal for straightening gears and bushings.
 The added accessories give this press the feel of having the capabilities of a large machine shop.

-When you're selecting a press for your home or business, there are several vital factors you need to consider.
+When you're selecting a shop press for your home or business, there are several vital factors you need to consider.
 You should evaluate each machine based on the following criteria.

 Since we are explicitly talking about 20-ton machines, our desired specification for capacity is very clear.
 However, if you're undecided on how many tons of power you'd like, use these guidelines.